runtpacket/Struggle-Bus-Labs/README.md

 [Formbot Voron 2.4R1 350mm Kit.](https://www.formbot3d.com/products/voron-24-pro-corexy-3d-printer-kit-with-hdmi-5-touch-screen?VariantsId=10486)

 Dragon Std hot End, I print a lot of PLA.

-Quality rails on x and y
+5/11/2024 managed to kill both dragons.
+1 grub screw fubared and on the other I snapped a nozzle off.
+Voron community helped me out and got me parts fast. now I am using a Bambu Labs Clone hotend.

 old mgn9's and mgn 12 will be as backer rod's to mitigate thermal expansion.